extremecoder-rgb/AI-EDM-track-generator-deconstructor/README.md

 # EDM Studio AI

 **Tagline:**
-*Instantly play AI-generated EDM tracks and explore your own music by deconstructing audio into stems — all in one intuitive web interface.*
+*Instantly play AI-generated EDM tracks and explore your own music by deconstructing audio into stems — all in one intuitive Streamlit interface.*

 ---